kavia-common/streamlit-tic-tac-toe-255584-255684/tic_tac_toe_native_app/README.md

 This project includes a pytest-based test suite with unit, integration-like, and lightweight performance tests.

-- Install dev dependencies (pytest is not pinned in requirements.txt to keep runtime light).
-You can install it locally with: pip install pytest
+- Install runtime + dev dependencies (pytest is kept in a separate dev file to keep runtime light): pip install -r requirements.txt -r requirements-dev.txt

 - Run tests from the container root: pytest -q